 The goal of the decision making process is to come to a decision that Task Force members can support following a respectful hearing of all concerns.
 The Task Force will use consensus-based decision making to guide the efforts toward studying, developing and implementing a comprehensive adaptive management plan to meet water quality standards in the Spokane River.

-During the Task Force set-up/implementation phase, while the Task Force is in the facilitator/administrator candidate identification process, a meeting facilitator will be needed.
-The Task Force members present at each meeting will select/request that an Ex-officio member facilitate the meeting.
-Once the Facilitator/Administrator is retained, they will take over the role of meeting facilitator.
-The facilitator will endeavor to reach true consensus on Task Force decisions as follows:

 Consensus on a decision about a project, recommendation or other action the Task Force plans to take will be reached when the voting membership present can make one of the following statements about the decision:

 I agree with the decision and will publicly support it